WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-18-Diary-of-a-developer-making-some-time-for-test-lists.markdown

 element type other than __ElementType.StaticValue__.
 I didn't write a unit test for this idea because the concept did not exist yet.
 It is very easy when crafting unit tests to forget to consider how a new behavior affects prior behaviors.
-Intrinsic to this problem is that __ShemaElement__ objects can contain elements of different type than their own.
+Intrinsic to this problem is that __SchemaElement__ objects can contain elements of different type than their own.
 This suggests that for every new element type added there might be an affect on generation of other types which contain that new type in their __Value__ property.
 This particular test idea is